niamu/crokinolecentre.com/resources/templates/md/posts/2019-04-13-hutchinson-extends-winning-streak-leads.md

 </table>
 </div>

 It was a fine showing from the Niagara club, who debuted at the event and took the 4th place spot.
-The 3rd place finish was the highest ever for team Scone, and also a pretty respectable finish for London, considering London’s 2nd place finish last year featured a team of Justin Slater and Ray Beierling.
+The 3rd place finish was the highest ever for team Scone, and also a pretty respectable finish for London, considering London's 2nd place finish last year featured a team of Justin Slater and Ray Beierling.

 The individual victory gives Hutchinson his 3rd straight crokinole title in what has been a break-through season for the converted cues player.
 This string of events from Hutchinson does draw some similarities to that of Nathan Walsh, who scored a break-through season in 2013-2014 in a similar fashion (first NCA singles title in the Fall, a 2nd NCA victory in London, followed by a maiden Schneider Haus victory in April).

 Coming up next for most players around these parts is the Ontario Singles Championship in St. Jacobs.
-However for Hutchinson, he’ll squeeze in a showing at the US Open Doubles event in Voorheesville, NY, partnering with Jeremy Tracey, where they will also be competing against the current Ontario and World Champion Beierling brothers, along with local American contingent.
+However for Hutchinson, he'll squeeze in a showing at the US Open Doubles event in Voorheesville, NY, partnering with Jeremy Tracey, where they will also be competing against the current Ontario and World Champion Beierling brothers, along with local American contingent.

 ### Crokinole Video Highlights

-One of the best feelings in competitive crokinole is having Jon Conrad exclaim “nice shot” after you’ve just drilled an unexpected 20.
+One of the best feelings in competitive crokinole is having Jon Conrad exclaim "nice shot" after you've just drilled an unexpected 20.
 Dwayne Campbell knows that feeling well.

 <iframe width="560" height="315" allowfullscreen src="https://www.blogger.com/video.g?token=AD6v5dyZ1pJYUqEQrkK7iMoyF924UNqK5e57XpdnZ1jHYFgvyO1DZKpRLRQgImTNjbSD4luZAZDg6RG7OBYARSIIBEDgPNk-escO1TCRMc7ndXJIy6yW1UW9OvYDTZfh_jJIt4WglD4"></iframe>

-Dale Henry said he had lacrosse on his mind throughout the day, but clearly all he’s thinking about here is the 56.7 degree angle at which he needs to strike the near-most left peg to have the maximum possible percentage chance of generating a 20.
+Dale Henry said he had lacrosse on his mind throughout the day, but clearly all he's thinking about here is the 56.7 degree angle at which he needs to strike the near-most left peg to have the maximum possible percentage chance of generating a 20.

 <iframe width="560" height="315" allowfullscreen src="https://www.blogger.com/video.g?token=AD6v5dymMIX13IncgaUdfgEgz6rFNXh5jrqQenuZwQz5rFsJDKtFuGdSwKdAFAN0WDRt6TM8CDNuCDjgoRPtqWDgDlwNxOkHzI1eURsMmhsJ1sL6pXD8qPQedIJ-qyLJHi9D-V1GXw"></iframe>

-Bob Jones doesn’t want Andrew Hutchinson to get a ricochet 20.
+Bob Jones doesn't want Andrew Hutchinson to get a ricochet 20.
 Andrew Hutchinson does not abide.

 <iframe width="560" height="315" allowfullscreen src="https://www.blogger.com/video.g?token=AD6v5dxXNRT29BYIBWL290Fsf-omdTz1ACUlsQXDsbdBZ4safCZN6oq6vFf-2kGe00izYNbZvhMbqs38rnOJEGRsWfTqqcqlhy_f-Jy1NMixNssXpBJa1i667F2sepYaSHGEWpFeHig"></iframe>

-Hutchinson makes a ricochet 20 on purpose, then claims this ricochet-peg 20 wasn’t intentional.
+Hutchinson makes a ricochet 20 on purpose, then claims this ricochet-peg 20 wasn't intentional.

 <iframe width="560" height="315" allowfullscreen src="https://www.blogger.com/video.g?token=AD6v5dxUqNG7bZXkTWDqpSMGwraXZMa1Tc4jWA7mBm4DGbYQEQQvGho3MOujTst-EclZrBjiZYX3mSmtU7PidysyvmsS0gBKw51BDG1rXBGsgxC7GpQWiuV3xchNEeTJETifK_R4NOE"></iframe>